Dave Harden is running for Congress in Maryland’s 1st Congressional District.

-Harden, 58, retired in 2018 as a career U.S. Senior Foreign Service Officer (SFS) after serving 17 years overseas in the Middle East, Central Asia and South Asia, including as Minister Counselor for Yemen, Mission Director in the West Bank and Gaza, and Deputy Mission Director in Iraq.
+Harden, 58, a Democrat, retired in 2018 as a career U.S. Senior Foreign Service Officer (SFS) after serving 17 years overseas in the Middle East, Central Asia, and South Asia, including as Minister Counselor for Yemen, Mission Director in the West Bank and Gaza, and Deputy Mission Director in Iraq.

-After retirement from the U.S. Foreign Service, Mr. Harden founded The Georgetown Strategy Group, where he serves as its managing director.
+After retiring from the U.S. Foreign Service, Harden founded The Georgetown Strategy Group, serving as its managing director.

-Mr. Harden spearheaded all USAID efforts to respond to global crises and stabilization efforts, including responses in Haiti, Iraq, Somalia, South Sudan, Syria, the West Bank/Gaza, and Yemen.
+Mr. Harden spearheaded all USAID efforts to respond to global crises and stabilization efforts, including Haiti, Iraq, Somalia, South Sudan, Syria, the West Bank/Gaza, and Yemen.

 He earned a law degree from Georgetown University, a Master of Arts in Political Science from Columbia University, and a Bachelor of Arts in Government from Franklin and Marshall College.